MoOyeg/openshift-vector-sidecar/Readme.md

 Simple Vector sidecar to assist applications that cannot log to stdout on their own.

-While OpenShift comes with it's own logging stack based on vector, it does not support the editing the default Logging stack to read application specific log files.
+While OpenShift comes with it's own logging stack based on vector, it does not support editing the default Logging stack to read application specific log files.
 This is a simple sidecar to help with that use case.

 ## Deploy on OCP